azurecitadel/azurecitadel.github.io/workshops/terraform/lab4.md

 ## Create a terraform.tfvars file

-Let's create a tfvars file and add our variable values in there.
-We'll also remove a couple of the defaults in variables.tf that don't make any real sense.
+Let's create a tfvars file and add our variable values in there rather than relying on the defaults.
+We will use the same values so that we don't make a real change to our environment.
+We'll also remove the default for the webapplocs in variables.tf.

 * Create a terraform.tfvars file
 * Add in the following block to set the loc and tags: